Moving to Manhattan Beach: Manhattan Beach, CA Relocation & Homebuyer Guide

 Manhattan Beach Schools

-There are eight public district schools in Manhattan Beach, and they tend to be well-rated.
+There are eight public district schools in Manhattan Beach.
 Additionally, there are 13 preschools and 23 private schools in the area.
-Parents have their choice of a variety of well-rated schools and can choose the school that fits in their budget as well as their preferred education style.
+Parents have their choice of a variety of schools and can choose the school that fits in their budget as well as their preferred education style.

 Well-known colleges in the area include University of Southern California (USC) and University of California at Los Angeles (UCLA).
 Pomona College, Claremont McKenna College, Azusa Pacific University and many other institutions of higher learning are also in the area.
 Community colleges, including El Camino College and Long Beach Community College, are also in the area and are available for anyone who would like to get their general education out of the way before attending a four-year school.